erlerobot/robot_blockly/README.md

 # ROSimple

-ROSimple is a ROS package that provides visualization and block-based programming tools for robots and drones that use the Robot Operating System.
+ROSimple is a ROS package that provides web-based visualization and block programming tools for robots and drones.

 ![](img/ROSimple-peek.png)
 ![](img/ROSimple-code.png)